nicofirst1/MAS-Traffic-Control/MarkDown/Journal.md

 # TODO

-- Change echo for "conda activate dmas" to support "source activate dmas"
+- Change echo for "conda activate dmas" to support "source activate dmas" [X]
 - Update README.md to include the activation of the env, and the approval of uninstalling flow
 - Update README.md to include running the goal simulation.py
-- Expand README.md to specify an appropriate OS (Ubuntu 18.04)
+- Expand README.md to specify an appropriate OS (Ubuntu 18.04) [X]
-- Expand README.md to include installation of git and navigation to the folder
+- Expand README.md to include installation of git and navigation to the folder [X]
+- Use flow original repo and override files with shell

 ## Starting